-Most food delivery drivers agree that McDonald’s is their least favorite place to pick up food.
+Most food delivery drivers agree that McDonald’s is their least favourite place to pick up food.
 Compared to standard dine-in restaurants, picking up food from a fast-food restaurant can be frustrating.

 Find out why Uber Eats drivers hate fast food and how to avoid some of the most common complaints related to taking fast food orders.